learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Django_Templates.md

 ```

 ## Context
 Context is a dictionary of dynamic data that is passed to a template upon rendering.
-In our example, we want to pass in items on the menu, and whether or not an item is on sale.
 Later we will see a concrete example on how to do this in a function-based view.

 ## Basic Syntax
-A Django webpage template involves both static HTML tags, and DTL specific [syntax](https://docs.djangoproject.com/en/4.2/topics/templates/#syntax) including variables, tags, and filters.
+Django templates for webpages involve both static HTML tags, and DTL specific [syntax](https://docs.djangoproject.com/en/4.2/topics/templates/#syntax) including variables, tags, and filters.

 ### Variables
 **Variable Substitution** is done by wrapping the variable name (passed in from the context) with double curly braces: